• Skip to primary navigation

 5. On the confirmation pop-up, click on the Delete option to confirm.

-The time to delete User Profile will depend on the number of Files associated with the User Profile.
+The time to delete the User Profile will depend on the number of Files associated with the User Profile.

 2. Manually Remove User Profile in Windows 11/10